connordstagliano/skills-communicate-using-markdown/index.md

 var myVar = "Hello, world!";
 ```

+- [x] List syntax is required
+- [x] This item is complete
+- [ ] This item is not complete

 I added 2 types of headers to the top of the file and an image of a cat.
-I also added a codeblock of javascript.
+I also added a codeblock of javascript, as well as a tasklist.